 Service-wise, our experience at this restaurant was the complete opposite of what we’d dealt with at Old Fisherman’s Grotto.
 Our server, Nicole, was probably one of the best servers I have ever had the pleasure of meeting.
 She practically oozed personality and made everyone in her section feel like they were her only guests.
 Though the food was equally good in each restaurant, having a server like Nicole would have made all the difference in the world had we had her serve us at Old Fisherman’s Grotto the night before.
 Alas, that was not the case, but I made sure to let The Fish Hopper’s GM know about our excellent service and wonderful food.
 After years on the front lines of the restaurant business, I know that compliments are few and far between compared to the complaints, so anytime I can let management know how well their restaurant is doing, I do so immediately.

-Overall, both restaurants were wonderful, each with its own distinguishing features.
-The fact that they both offer seafood that is sustainably and humanely raised was just the icing on the cake for me, since I'm always trying to find food that is good for me and for the rest of the planet within my very limited means.
-Sure, visiting these types of establishments can't be done everyday, but it's good to know that there are places you can visit on your vacation that feature great food, good specials, and spread good karma by choosing the right foods to serve.
+Overall, both restaurants were wonderful, each with their own distinguishing features.
+The fact that they both offer seafood that is sustainably and humanely raised was just the icing on the cake for me since I’m always trying to find food that is good for me and for the rest of the planet within my very limited means.
+Sure, visiting these types of establishments can’t be done every day, but it’s good to know that there are places you can visit on your vacation that feature great food, good specials, and spread good karma by choosing the right foods to serve.